 Figure 7 is based on 207,384 loss bursts and 431,501 lost packets.
-The prevalence of single packet losses, given the fact that packets in our experiment were injected into the Internet in bursts at the T1 speed13, leads us to speculate that either router queues sampled in our experiment overflowed on timescales smaller than the time needed to transmit a single IP packet over a T1 link (i.e., 3 ms for the largest packets and 1.3 ms for the average-size packets), or that backbone routers employed Random Early Detection (RED) for preventing congestion.
-However, a second look at the situation reveals that server's possible interleaving of packets from different sessions could have expanded the inter-packet transmission distance of each flow by up to a factor of 3.
+The prevalence of single packet losses, given the fact that packets in our experiment were injected into the Internet in bursts at the T1 speed11, leads us to speculate that either router queues sampled in our experiment overflowed on timescales smaller than the time needed to transmit a single IP packet over a T1 link (i.e., 3 ms for the largest packets and 1.3 ms for the average-size packets), or that backbone routers employed Random Early Detection (RED) for preventing congestion.
+However, a second look at the situation reveals that server's possible interleaving of packets from different sessions could have expanded each flow's inter-packet transmission distance.
 Furthermore, before each lost packet reached the corresponding congested router, packets from other Internet flows could have queued immediately behind the lost packet, effectively expanding the inter-packet distance even further.
 Therefore, our initial speculation about the duration of buffer overflows during the experiment may not hold in all cases.